iavofficial/IAVFrontendFramework/README.md

 ```

 ### Cookies
-*Please remove if the text fit's the requirements: Please explain how the cookie banner works and where to find its integration in the project - make it easy for yourself by adding code snippets*\
+**Please remove if the text fit's the requirements: Please explain how the cookie banner works and where to find its integration in the project - make it easy for yourself by adding code snippets**

 This framework adds a banner for cookies **by itself without any action of the developer**.
-The user can either reject or accept cookies.
-In case of rejection the user won't be able to use the application.
-In case that the user accepts cookies a **cookie with the expiration time of one year will be set** in order to save this decision.
-If this cookie is found by the application, the cookie banner won't render again.\
+Cookies have to be accepted for proper functionality.
+Without accepting the user can't use the web application.
+When accepting a **cookie with the expiration time of one year will be set** in order to save the decision.
+If this cookie is found, the cookie banner won't render again.\
-The cookie banner component is **conditionally rendered by the "DisaPage" component**.
-Rendering of the cookie banner doesn't depend on whether the user is logged in or not.
+The cookie banner component is **conditionally rendered by the *DisaPage* component**.
+The code can be found in *"src/lib/components/cookie/cookieBanner.tsx"* Rendering of the cookie banner doesn't depend on whether the user is logged in or not.

 ### Layout
 ![Here should be a diagram describing the layout.](./doc/diagrams/layout.png?raw=true)